AhmeddEmad7/PerceptoAI/README.md

 ## Contributing

 We welcome any contributions!
-Please feel free to fork this repository and submit a pull request.
+Please feel free to fork this repository and submit a pull request to improve the project.